nager/Nager.Date/.github/CONTRIBUTING.md

 - **Priority**: Official government websites or national laws.
 - **Fallback**: Wikipedia is acceptable if no official source is available.

-- Always provide at least one reliable source
-- Prefer official government websites
-- Wikipedia is allowed

 ### Implementation Example
 Use the following template for a new country provider: